justicebeaver11/pokedex/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Install the npm package first by running:

+`npm install`
 ## Available Scripts

 In the project directory, you can run:

 ### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.